mgreiler/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 And that's a frame, which like you say, can basically help you out if you're an entrepreneur.
 And you're just trying to get something to market very quickly.
-But you know, it's a story which is, you know, just, you know, an age old story that essentially it's like people get to market and then they discover they can't change anything because they've created such a brutal system that it's impossible to work with.
+But you know, it's a story which is, you know, just, you know, an age old story that essentially it's like people get to the market and then they discover they can't change anything because they've created such a brutal system that it's impossible to work with.
 So you're always going to have like a mix of people they're pragmatic and people